webteamfabcoders/pretestplus/README.md

   2. Click on "ADD STUDENTS TO SCHOOL" on the left sidebar.
   3. Enter the number of students account you want to add.
   4. Select the name of the school from the dropdown list and click on "ADD STUDENTS".
-  5. "Students added successfully" message will be displayed along with a link to download the students details in excel sheet.
+  5. "Students added successfully" message will be displayed along with a link to download the student’s details in excel sheet.
   6. Click on "download the students details" to view their respective username and password.